RaymondLoranger/io_ansi_table/README.md

 # IO ANSI Table

 Prints data to STDOUT in a table with borders and colors.
-Can choose a table style among the 25 predefined ones.
+Can choose a table style among the 25 already predefined.

 ## Using

-To use `IO ANSI Table` in your Mix projects, first add it as a dependency:
+To use `IO ANSI Table` in your Mix project, first add it as a dependency:

 ```elixir
 def deps do